HL7/US-Core/input/intro-notes/StructureDefinition-us-core-careteam-intro.md

 ### Mandatory and Must Support Data Elements

-The following data-elements must always be present ([Mandatory] definition]) or must be supported if the data is present in the sending system ([Must Support] definition).
+The following data-elements must always be present ([Mandatory] definition) or must be supported if the data is present in the sending system ([Must Support] definition).
 They are presented below in a simple human-readable explanation.
 Profile specific guidance and examples are provided as well.
 The [Formal Profile Definition] below provides the  formal summary, definitions, and  terminology requirements.

 **Each CareTeam must have:**

 1.  a patient
 1.  a participant role for each careteam members
-1.  a reference to each careteam member which can be:
+1.  <span class="bg-success" markdown="1">a reference to each careteam member which can be:</span><!-- new-content -->
     -   a practitioner or practitioner type (doctor, nurse, therapist)*
     -   the patient
     -   a relative or friend or guardian

 *See below for how practitioner members are represented in this Profile.

-**Each CareTeam must support:**
+**Each <span class="bg-success" markdown="1">CareTeam</span><!-- new-content -->  must support:**

 1.  a status code